 Drexel University is among your best bets if you're planning on studying Biomedical Engineering.
 Looking for a big school?
 This school has more than 20,000 students on campus.

 Drexel's women's basketball team is a powerhouse you're sure to love cheering on.If you are interested in Drexel, hit the books.
 The typical SAT score of applicants is 1,200.
-For details, see the college scorecard.
+The scorecard will give you a great summary of Drexel University.

 University of California - San Diego is among your top options if you want to study Biomedical Engineering.
 University of California - San Diego is among the largest schools in California.